 It’s always worth calling your local planning department to find out if your property is in a conservation area, an area of outstanding natural beauty or is a listed building.
 The constraints of your building will have an impact on what is achievable within your home design project.

 Look at home magazines and websites such as Pinterest and Houzz to get ideas for the type of renovation you are planning.
-Tear these out or save them to your ‘favourites’, and keep them to show your architect or designer, as this will help him or her understand what you are hoping to achieve and the sort of styles you admire.
+Tear these out or save them to your ‘favourites’, and keep them to show your architect, as this will help them understand what you are hoping to achieve and the sort of styles you admire.

-Thinking of extending?
-Fill in our contact form and we’ll be in touch soon.
+For more information on how Architect Your Home can help with your renovation project, fill in our contact us form and we’ll be in touch soon.